Yubico/webauthn-recovery-extension/README.md

 register credentials on behalf of the exporting authenticator, for the purpose of account recovery.

-This command has no arguments.
+This command takes the following arguments:

+- `algs`: A CBOR array of unsigned 8-bit integers.

+ 1. For each `alg` in `algs`:

+     1. If `alg` equals:

+        - 0:

            1. If the recovery functionality is uninitialized, generate a new EC P-256 key pair and store it as `s, S`.
 The `authenticatorReset` command MUST erase `s` and `S`.

- 2. Using the attestation certificate private key, create and output the following as a CBOR map:
+           2. Return the following output encoded as a CBOR map:

                   {
+                    1: alg  # Identifier for the key agreement scheme
-          1: attestation_cert,  # DER encoded X509 certificate as a byte string.
+                    2: attestation_cert,  # DER encoded X509 certificate as a byte string.
-          2: aaguid,  # Device AAGUID as a byte string.
+                    3: aaguid,  # Device AAGUID as a byte string.
-          3: S  # Public key from above, encoded as a COSE key.
                     4: sign(attestation_key, aaguid || S)  # ECDSA signature as a byte string (S in COSE form).
+                    -1: S  # Public key from above, encoded as a COSE key.
                   }

+        - anything else:

+           1. _Continue_.

+ 2. Return CTAP2_ERR_XXX.

 ### Import Recovery Seed